Afghanistan–Pakistan sports rivalries: History

 On 10 February 2012, Afghanistan played a one-off One Day International (ODI) match against Pakistan at Sharjah, the first ever official game between the two sides and also the first ever ODI between an Affiliate and a Test-playing nation.
 Billed as a historic occasion for Afghan cricket, the game was won comfortably by Pakistan by seven wickets with 13 overs to spare.

 In February 2013, Afghanistan visited Pakistan to play a series of limited-overs matches against the Pakistan A team and some regional sides.
 They played five one-dayers and a Twenty20 at three venues around the country.
 They won their first limited overs game against Hyderabad–Karachi by nine wickets, but lost their matches against Bahawalpur–Multan and Faisalabad–Rawalpindi.
 In their matches against Pakistan A, they were clean sweeped by the Pakistani side 2–0 in the one day series and 1–0 in the T20 series.
 In March, the PCB and ACB inked a two-year memorandum of understanding allowing Afghanistan to use Pakistan's cricket facilities such as the National Cricket Academy and seek technical assistance for the purpose of further developing Afghan cricket.
 Later in December that year, Pakistan and Afghanistan faced each other in a one-off T20I in Sharjah, where Pakistan prevailed with a six wicket victory with a ball to spare.
 Since then, the two sides have clashed in the ODI and T20I formats on multiple occasions.

-Pakistan and Afghanistan have produced several closely fought matches over the years, with occasional heated moments.

-Summary of results
+In World Cup 2023 Afghanistan beat Pakistan in a match played on October 23, 2023.
+Ibrahim Zadran, who was awarded player of the match award, dedicated the win to “people who are sent from Pakistan back home to Afghanistan”.
+His statement was considered controversial especially from Pakistan side amid the decision from Pakistan to deport all illegal Afghan citizens.

+Results

 ICC tournaments

-The teams have met on two occasions in ICC tournaments, with Pakistan winning both of these meetings.
+The teams have met on three occasions in ICC tournaments, with Pakistan winning two of these meetings and Afghanistan winning one.

 ACC tournaments

-In Asian Cricket Council (ACC) tournaments, both sides have met on three occasions.
-Pakistan have won on all three occasions.
+In Asian Cricket Council (ACC) tournaments, both sides have met on five occasions.
+Pakistan have won on three occasions, while Afghanistan have won two games.